 Peter Skene Ogden State Park

 Crooked River High Bridge

-The spot was named after Peter Skene Ogden, who led a Hudson's Bay Company trapping party.
-It's believed to be the first discovery of the area, dating back to 1825.
+The site is named after Peter Skene Ogden, a Hudson’s Bay Company trapper who is believed to have explored the area in 1825.

-The Oregon Trunk Line Railway Bridge was the very first bridge, built in 1910.
-It is a steel two-hinge arch span measuring 460 feet in length.
+The first bridge, the Oregon Trunk Line Railway Bridge, was built in 1910.
+It is a steel two-hinged arch span measuring 460 feet in length.

-Today, it is open to foot traffic only, offering breathtaking views of the Crooked River Canyon.
+Today, it is open to foot traffic only and offers spectacular views of the canyon.

-The new highway bridge - Rex T. Barber Veterans Memorial Bridge was built in 2000 to accommodate heavy traffic on US 97.
+The modern highway bridge, the Rex T. Barber Veterans Memorial Bridge, was completed in 2000 to handle increased traffic on US 97.

-The state park has a memorial to World War 2 fighter pilot Rex T. Barber.
-He was best known for intercepting a Japanese aircraft with Admiral Isoroku Yamamoto in April 1943.
-He completed his military career as a colonel in 1961 and settled in Culver, Oregon, where he lived for the rest 40 years of his life.
+The site also includes a memorial dedicated to World War II fighter pilot Rex T. Barber, known for his role in intercepting Admiral Isoroku Yamamoto’s aircraft in 1943.
+He retired as a colonel in 1961 and later lived in Culver, Oregon.

+Peter Skene Ogden State Park